-The Network Connectivity Automation PowerPack includes an automation action that executes an NSLOOKUP command.
+The "Network Connectivity Automation" PowerPack includes an automation action that executes an NSLOOKUP command.
 You can specify the host and the options in a JSON structure (name:value pairs) that you enter in the Input Parameters field in the Action Policy Editor modal

-The following automation actions that use the Run Nslookup custom action type are included in the Network Connectivity Automation PowerPack.
+The following automation actions that use the Run Nslookup custom action type are included in the "Network Connectivity Automation" PowerPack.

-Action Name Description host options nameserver Run Nslookup: · ' \ Default value is Default Options with default options address of the current device) None (empty string) None (empty string)
+Action Name Description host options nameserver Run Nslookup: Runs an nslookup Default value is %a (IP Default value is Default value is Default with default options address of the current None (empty None (empty Options device) string) string)